Water Rites (2019)

 Equipment Needed: Shaman Drum (for Solo Alto), Handbells, Ocean Drum, Stones

 It’s a big departure from my usual style to write something so cerebrally explorative, and certainly an even larger departure to write a program note from a first-person perspective.
-This result may just be the sheer volume of influence and personal growth I drew upon when composing Water Rites.
+This result may just be the sheer volume of influence and personal growth I drew upon when creating Water Rites.
 The work is a collection of six miniature prayers that draw on abstractions and reimaginations of Pagan lore I’ve studied for years.
 The piece is one that mimics the multi-layered intention and function of a ritual.
 At its most literal, Water Rites is a sacred choral work (albeit embracing the mystic rather than the doctrinal), but the approach to performance is one that is ritualistic in itself.
-You’ll notice the choir utilizing prescribed objects to create atmospheric effects, performing various poses and motions, and delivering the text in an unrecognizable, almost primitive sounding tongue.
-A solo alto, the High Priestess, leads the work with her shaman drum.
+You’ll notice the choir utilizing prescribed objects to create atmospheric effects, performing various poses and motions, and delivering the text in an unrecognizable, almost primitive tongue.
+A solo alto, the High Priestess, leads the rituals with her shaman drum.
+In a chaotic, modern world filled with constant environmental stimuli, routine and ritual can provide a solace which the ultimate goal of this work.

-In creating the work, I drew on the evocative and theatrical works of Tan Dun, Jaakko Mäntyjärvi, George Crumb, Carl Orff, and Arvo Pärt, as well as exploring other forms of sonic ecstasy in everything from house and trance music, to Gregorian chant, to the rituals of the Mevlevi Order (the Whirling Dervishes of Sufism).
+In creating the work, I drew on the evocative and theatrical works of Tan Dun, Jaakko Mäntyjärvi, George Crumb, Carl Orff, and Arvo Pärt, and explored other forms of sonic ecstasy in everything from house and trance music, to Gregorian chant, to the rituals of the Mevlevi Order (the Whirling Dervishes of Sufism).
 After years of struggling with a hunger to contribute to Pagan sacred music in the Western idiom (of which there is little) without a way of delivery that felt authentic, I picked up the book The Art of Language Invention by David J. Peterson (creator of the Dothraki and Valyrian languages for Game of Thrones) out of sheer curiosity.
-The discovery that there were large communities of language constructors (known as ‘Conlangers’) who created new languages not only for practical purposes (Esperanto) or for fictional worlds (Tolkein’s languages), people created aesthetic languages that were meant to be a work of art.
-The concept was absolutely mesmerizing to me, so I began to create my own ‘artlang.’
+I discovered there were large communities of language constructors (known as ‘Conlangers’) who worked not only for practical purposes (Esperanto) or for fictional worlds (Tolkein’s languages) but also created languages built on aesthetic, meant to be its own work of art.
+With this, I set out to create my own ‘artlang.’